rolfusa-org/trailblazer/SETUP.md

 # Setup & Deployment Guide

-Complete guide for setting up the Togethering multi-flavor repository and GitHub Pages deployment.
+Complete guide for setting up the ROLF Trailblazer multi-feature repository and GitHub Pages deployment.

 ## 📋 Table of Contents